unitycatalog/unitycatalog/docs/usage/tables/managed-external-tables.md

 ![Managed vs External tables](../../assets/images/uc_managed_external_tables_bg.png)

-## How to Create a Managed Table

-<< code >>

-## Specifying the Managed Storage Location

-By default, managed tables are stored in Unity Catalog's root directory.

-You can also specify locations for managed tables at the catalog or schema level.
-You might want to do this for stronger isolation between schemas or catalogs, e.g. between "prod" and "dev".

-<< how / code >>

-Unity Catalog will search for a user-defined storage location in the following order:

-- at schema level
-- at catalog level
-- at metastore root directory, configured during setup

 ## How to Create an External Table

 Use the `uc/bin table create` command with a `storage_location` to create an external table.